 Nearly 1,330 acres of the property has a long history of logger choice harvest and occasional wildfire.
 This left mostly small-to-medium saw timber with a large percentage of low quality, less desirable species.
 The family has been working to improve timber quality through cull tree removal and mid-story removal for regeneration.
 Dead and low-quality trees have been harvested for firewood.
 As the current crop of trees matures, when the stand conditions warrant, timber harvests will be implemented on a schedule to maximize long term sustainable production.

 Tallow Creek Farm

-Sustainable income to continue forest improvements is very important to the Pelles.
+Sustainable income to continue forest improvements is important to the Pelles.
 Harry and Karen entered their property into a 15-year carbon sequestration agreement with Mountain Association for Community and Economic Development (MACED) in 2010.
 Income generated from the carbon credits will be used to sustain the property and forest management activities for future generations.

-"While every landowner and acre of improved habitat is important, some landowners and improvements leave an undeniable impression.
-Harry and Karen Pelle are exceptional landowners who truly stand out as wildlife managers with a stewardship ethic.
-They have been able to piece together a remarkable farm that is being managed for timber production and recreation compatible with an equal desire of fish and wildlife habitat.” – Steve Beam, Wildlife Division Director, Kentucky Department of Fish & Wildlife Resources.
+"While every landowner and acre of improved habitat is important, some landowners and improvements leave an undeniable impression," said Steve Beam, wildlife division director for the Kentucky Department of Fish & Wildlife Resources.
+"Harry and Karen Pelle are exceptional landowners who truly stand out as wildlife managers with a stewardship ethic.
+They have been able to piece together a remarkable farm that is being managed for timber production and recreation compatible with an equal desire of fish and wildlife habitat."